 Freedom to Love

 To be free to do something, you must be free not to do it.
-We are free to love only to the extent that we aren't forced into it by guilt, shame, fear of abandonment, or, worst of all, the interpretation of vulnerable feelings as emotional needs.
-No matter how seductive "I need you," may sound in popular songs, the partner who needs you cannot freely love you.
+We are free to love only to the extent that we aren't forced into it by the interpretation of vulnerable feelings as emotional needs.
+No matter how seductive "I need you" may sound in popular songs, the partner who needs you cannot freely love you.

-If someone needs you, he or she is more likely to abuse you than to give freely of love and support.
-Most painful conflicts in committed relationships begin with one partner making an emotional request - motivated by a perceived "need" - that the other, motivated by a different "need," regards as a demand.
-Any disagreement can feel like abuse when the perceived "need" of one party to be "validated" crashes headlong into the "need" of the other not to be manipulated.
+The person who needs you is more likely to abuse you than to give freely of love and support.
+Most painful conflicts in committed relationships begin with one partner making an emotional request — motivated by a perceived "need" — that the other, motivated by a different "need," regards as a demand.
+Any disagreement can feel like abuse when the perceived "need" of one party crashes headlong into the "need" of the other not to be manipulated.

 "If you loved me, you'd do what I want (or see the world the way I do)," one argues.

 "If you loved me, you wouldn't try to control me," the other counters.

 The problem is not in the language the couples use or even the content of their arguments, which is why communication and problem-solving techniques rarely help over time.
 As long as they perceive themselves to have emotional needs that their partners must gratify, their desire to love is reduced to "Getting my needs met," which the partner often perceives as, "You have to give up who you are to meet my needs."